justinhangoebl/multimedia-search-and-retrieval/README.md

 1. Run the preprocessing.ipynb notebook to get matrices required later.

 2. Run the generation.ipynb notebook to get recommendations for the simple models.
-Run AutoEncoder.ipynb and MKGCN.ipynb to get the matrices and tracks for the UI.
+Run AutoEncoder.ipynb, MKGCN.ipynb, diversity-vs-ndcg.ipynb, early_fusion.ipynb, early_fusion_graph.ipynb, late_fusion.ipynb and metadata_graph.ipynb to get the matrices for the advanced models.

 3. Run the accuracy_experiments.ipynb and beyond_accuracy_experiments.ipynb notebooks to get the accuracy values.